Urban Heat Island Effect

 An urban heat island occurs when a city experiences much warmer temperatures than nearby rural areas.
 This temperature difference has to do with how well the surfaces in each environment absorb and hold heat.
 Urban heat island warming refers to city areas warming to higher temperatures because of the ability of concrete, asphalt, and other building materials to absorb heat more readily and hold that heat for a longer time than trees, grass and soil in rural areas.
 Warming can also be caused by the amount of impermeable surfaces, types of vegetation present, and human activities that create heat such as using vehicles and industrial facilities.
 Even within the same city, certain neighborhoods can be much hotter, and this warming effect can make cities 10 - 15 degrees F hotter than surrounding areas.

 In Roanoke, the density of urban buildings, roads, and parking lots coupled with lack of tree canopy make temperatures higher than in outlying areas during the day and night.
-This causes increased energy consumption (higher power bills), elevated levels of air pollutants and harmful ozone levels, compromised human health and comfort, and impaired water quality.
+This causes increased energy consumption and higher power bills, elevated levels of air pollutants and harmful ozone levels, compromised human health and comfort, and impaired water quality.
+You can read more about this in The State of our Waters 2021 report.
 Roanoke also has an older housing stock and a population with high rates of health conditions such as COPD and asthma that can exacerbate heat stress effects.
 In the course of a year, excessive heat causes more deaths and health problems than all the natural disasters combined.

 Rising temperatures could cause thousands to tens of thousands of additional premature deaths in the United States each year by century's end, making heat one of the deadliest impacts of climate change.
 But not everyone will suffer equally.
 Climate-induced weather events have the most profound impact on those who have the least access to financial resources, historically underserved communities, and those struggling with additional health conditions.